StreetSupport/mhp/site/content/action-groups/preventing-homelessness.md

     heard.

-    After relaunching in 2022, the group is looking at **mapping prevention services across the city, and lobbying for systems change.**
+    Following the relaunch in 2022, the group is looking at **mapping prevention services across the city, and lobbying for systems change.**

     > Homelessness prevention should be about proactively building wellbeing and participation, as well as taking steps to respond effectively when people need help.